sentry-demos/django/README.md

 The code for this demo is split up in a similar manner to the Django tutorial and most of the code was generated from `django-admin startproject` and `python manage.py startapp`.
 It includes a single "project", `myproject`, and a single "app", `myapp`. `myproject` contains the settings and global URL routing, and `myapp` contains views, templates, and static files.

+This demo uses Python, pip, and virtualenv.

 ## Installing Dependencies

-1. Install the Raven library.
+1. Install sentry-python
-`npm install -g @sentry/cli`

-2. Add Raven to the Django project's `INSTALLED_APPS` [setting](https://github.com/sentry-demos/django/blob/7227b308d9f00368d3acde44c89fd650e8df7941/demo/myproject/settings/base.py#L40).
+`pip install --upgrade sentry-sdk==0.5.0`

+2. Make sure `sentry-sdk` is included in [`requirements.txt`](https://github.com/sentry-demos/django/blob/master/requirements.txt#L2)

-These steps are abridged from the [official documentation](https://docs.sentry.io/clients/python/integrations/django/), which is a much better reference.
+These steps are abridged from the [official documentation](https://docs.sentry.io/platforms/python/django/), which is a much better reference.

-To keep the demo light, many key Django features were commented out of the generated code.
-In particular, no ORM models are defined so there is no need to create or apply migrations.
-(A sqlite database file may get generated but it's safe to delete.)

-> Note: This demo uses Django 1.11 which is a "long-term support" (LTS) release but not the latest version.
-This was selected on the assumption that existing applications might not have upgraded yet.
-The procedure for integrating Raven/Sentry with Django 2.0+ should be very similar.

 ## Configuring Sentry